jinseobhong/study.Javascript.javascriptInfo/README.md

 # study.Javascript.javascriptInfo
-Summary of examples and content for tutorials provided by javascript info
+Summary of examples and content for tutorials provided by javascript.info